razzaksaripov/razzakmidterm/README.md

 1.Clone the repository using the command below :
-code: git clone https://github.com/razzaksaripov/razzakmidterm.git

-then move to directory where we have the project files :
-code: cd blog

- Create and install virtual environment :
+code: git clone https://github.com/razzaksaripov/razzakmidterm.git Create and install virtual environment :
 code: pip install virtualenv
  Install the requirements :